 Dolphins are incredible.
 They are socially skilled, intelligent, agile, joyful, and playful creatures that share many emotional similarities with humans.
-Here are some amazing facts about dolphins and the lives they live in rivers and oceans around the world.
 There is an impressive range of different species of dolphin and they all have their own unique identities and characteristics!

 How many species of dolphins are there?

-Currently there are 49 dolphin and porpoise species which are grouped into six families: the oceanic dolphin family is by far the largest with 38 members; the porpoise family has seven members; and there are four river dolphin families, each containing just one species.
+Currently there are 42 dolphin species which are grouped into five families: the oceanic dolphin family is by far the largest with 38 members; and there are four river dolphin families..
 However, classification is not an exact science and as more information and discoveries come to light, deliberations will continue and some dolphin species are likely to be further split into more than one species and/or subspecies.

 Names and nick names can certainly be confusing; there are eight dolphin names that feature the word ‘whale’, including pilot whales, killer whales, false killer whales and melon-headed whales.
 Two species have whale and dolphin in their name; the northern right whale dolphin and the southern right whale dolphin – no wonder both the public and scientists get confused!